Top TEN most frequently asked questions:

 It is very important for anyone reviewing your AMP Credit Report to know that the information it contains has been verified by a source they are familiar with, and that it meets industry best practice standards for accuracy and authenticity.
 That is why eCredable has partnered with one of the premier credit reporting and verification companies in the country to conduct the investigation and verification of all bill payment account history. eCredable’s verification partner is a member of the National Consumer Reporting Association (NCRA).
-Their verification staff is Fair Credit Reporting Act (FCRA) certified, and all verifications meet or exceed the guidelines of the government sponsored entities, Fannie Mae, Freddie Mac, HUD and FHA.
+Their verification staff is Fair Credit Reporting Act (FCRA) certified, and all verifications meet or exceed, Fannie Mae, Freddie Mac, HUD and FHA.
 Our verifier is well known in the financial industry, and provides a variety of credit related products to thousands of banks, credit unions, mortgage lenders, finance companies, landlords, property managers, and other financial institutions who regularly check consumer credit.

 6. Do all creditors use Alternative Credit information?